Ashpega/WebEvidenceCapturer/docs/README.md

 # Install OpenTimestamps client
 pip install opentimestamps-client

 ```

 ## Usage

-- Obtain this repository by running `git pull` or downloading the ZIP file.
+- Clone this repository using `git clone`, or download the ZIP file and extract it to the following directory on the Windows side (this location is required):
+  `C:\Users\<username>\Projects\WebEvidenceCapturer\`
-- Move `GetHashOtsofFullHtml.py` and `ObtainPngHtml.py` to the home directory of the virtual environment in WSL (e.g., `/home/<username>/`).
+- Copy `SaveWebforEvidence.py`, `AutoCloseMsgBox.py`, and `CreateBaseName.py` to the project directory used with the Python virtual environment in WSL (e.g., `/home/<username>/<project-name>/`).

-- Place the remaining files (e.g., PowerShell scripts) into any directory on the Windows side (e.g., `C:\Users\<username>\Projects\WebEvidenceCapturer\`).
+- Leave the remaining files and folders in the downloaded directory on the Windows side as they are.
-- Double-click `run_main.bat` to start the process.
+- Double-click `run_main_ps.bat` to start the process.
-- After execution, an `output_<datetime>` folder will be created in the `Downloads` folder (e.g., `C:\Users\<username>\Downloads\`).
+- After execution, an `output_<datetime>` folder will be created in the Windows `Downloads` folder (e.g., `C:\Users\<username>\Downloads\`).

-For details about the file and folder structure, please refer to the `README.txt` file in the generated output folder.
+For details about the generated files and folder structure, refer to the `README.txt` file located in the generated output folder.

 ## Notes / Limitations

-- Saving a designated webpage from the Wayback Machine is not yet implemented.
-  Therefore, clicking “Yes” on the prompt ("Do you want to save from Wayback Machine?") currently has no effect.

-  This feature is planned for future implementation.

-- In some cases, Playwright may be blocked by anti-bot mechanisms, resulting in a page that shows only an “access denied” message.
+- In some cases, Playwright may be blocked by anti-bot mechanisms, resulting in a page that displays only an “access denied” message.

   However, this **does not necessarily mean** that evidence preservation has failed.

-  This is because the HAR file may still contain valuable request/response logs that prove access attempts.
+  This is because the HAR file may still contain valuable request/response logs that demonstrate access attempts.
-  In addition, the Full HTML file is saved at nearly the same time the HAR file is generated.
+  In addition, the Full HTML file is saved during HAR recording.

   These two facts together support the presumption that the designated webpage was publicly available in that form at that time.

-  To handle such a case, a dedicated feature aimed at enhancing evidentiary reliability is planned for future implementation.
+  A dedicated feature aimed at further enhancing evidentiary reliability in such cases is planned for future implementation.

 ## License